 You can also host tattoo events that support any charity of your choice.
 Promise to donate a portion of your profits if clients show up on a specific day or get a specific thematic tattoo.
 As an example, try supporting a wildlife charity with a tattoo of a wolf or a bear.
 Remember to work with the organization to create an event that’s on-brand for both of your companies.

 Remember, most of a tattoo artist’s business comes from referrals and community reputation.
 Do a great job with each of your clients, and stay in touch with the local art scene.
-Your marketing efforts might not see immediate results; but if you follow these steps, you can expect to see a steady increase in business across the board.
+Your marketing efforts might not see immediate results, but you can expect to see a steady increase in business across the board if you follow these steps.